 Of course the Mayor, the City of London Corporation and London business groups have often made the case for London’s contribution to the UK as a whole.
 But argument isn’t resonating with those outside the city.
 Only 24 per cent of Britons outside the capital think it has a positive effect on their local economy – the figures falls to less than 10 per cent in Liverpool, Hull and Sheffield.

 This project looked at how London’s relations to the rest of the country have changed in recent years; how London has positioned itself in the past; how it is perceived; and what the capital could do to address national misgivings.

 It explored opportunities for closer working between London and other cities.
 We looked at how the Mayor and other London institutions – including its great cultural and educational institutions and its visitor attractions – can support, showcase and engage with the rest of the country.

-The project will also explore deeper questions about what London should be doing to spread prosperity as widely as possible to other cities and regions.
+The project also explored deeper questions about what London should be doing to spread prosperity as widely as possible to other cities and regions.
 How can the capital support the strategies – The Northern Powerhouse, the Industrial Strategy, metro mayors – to help regional renaissance and rebalancing?